-Authorities ID couple allegedly killed by sheriff’s deputy
+Authorities ID couple allegedly killed by California sheriff’s deputy

 She said she didn’t know Williams.

-Benison Tran retired last year after working nearly 29 years as a civil engineer for the city of Santa Clara, said Michelle Templeton, a city spokeswoman.
+Benison Tran retired last year after working nearly 29 years as a civil engineer for the city of Santa Clara, said Michelle Templeton, a city spokesperson.

 “We are shocked and deeply saddened to hear about the loss of our long-time friend and former colleague, Benison Tran, and his wife yesterday,” Templeton said in a statement.